awsdocs/aws-net-developer-guide/doc_source/migration-from-net-standard-1-3.md

 # Migrating from \.NET Standard 1\.3<a name="migration-from-net-standard-1-3"></a>

 On June 27 2019 Microsoft [ended support](https://devblogs.microsoft.com/dotnet/net-core-1-0-and-1-1-will-reach-end-of-life-on-june-27-2019/) for \.NET Core 1\.0 and \.NET Core 1\.1 versions\.
-Following this announcement, AWS will end support for \.NET Standard 1\.3 on the AWS SDK for \.NET on December 31, 2020\.
+Following this announcement, AWS ended support for \.NET Standard 1\.3 on the AWS SDK for \.NET on December 31, 2020\.

-AWS will continue to provide service updates and security fixes on the AWS SDK for \.NET targeting \.NET Standard 1\.3 until October 1, 2020\.
-After this date, the \.NET Standard 1\.3 target will go into Maintenance mode, which means that no new updates will be released; AWS will apply critical bug fixes and security patches only\.
+AWS continued to provide service updates and security fixes on the AWS SDK for \.NET targeting \.NET Standard 1\.3 until October 1, 2020\.
+After that date, the \.NET Standard 1\.3 target went into Maintenance mode, which meant that no new updates were released; AWS applied critical bug fixes and security patches only\.

-On December 31, 2020, support for \.NET Standard 1\.3 on the AWS SDK for \.NET will come to its end of life\.
-After this date no bug fixes or security patches will be applied\.
-Artifacts built with that target will still remain available for download on NuGet\.
+On December 31, 2020, support for \.NET Standard 1\.3 on the AWS SDK for \.NET came to its end of life\.
+After that date no bug fixes or security patches were applied\.
+Artifacts built with that target remain available for download on NuGet\.

 **What you need to do**
 + If you're running applications using \.NET Framework, you're not affected\.